drewjustinn/VidExtract/README.md

 - **Smart quality detection** — analyses each video and shows only available resolutions (144p → 8K)
 - **H.264 priority** — downloads in the most compatible codec for editing software
-- **Clip trimmer** — drag a visual timeline to download only a specific portion of a video
 - **Full video download** — with audio track merged into a single MP4
 - **Audio only** — extract MP3 at 192kbps
 - **Subtitle download** — optional English subtitles